annepetersen/public/Beliefs.md

 ## On Technology
 - Technology will eventually disrupt all other human-created institutions (politics, religion, identity, economics)

+## On Logic
+- Most questions have no answer (asking them anyway is sometimes entertaining, but nothing else)
+- Logic is a helpful tool, but has flaws and can't be relied on entirely

 ## On The Self
 - We tell stories in order to create and remember meaning
 - Consciousness is the result of a feedback loop between our story-making cortex and our subconscious, so that it can better predict/act on long-term threats
-- People, organizations, and governments will exchange privacy for connection when they trust each other
-- We are all building an incomplete model of the universe in our heads and usually operate under the assumption that this model is the real universe (again, it's practical).
+- We are all building an incomplete model of the universe in our heads and usually operate under the assumption that this model is the real universe (again, it's practical)
-- We create mental heuristics to reduce the amount of energy to retrieve, sort, and select from lists of likely possibilities.
+- We create mental heuristics to reduce the amount of energy to retrieve, sort, and select from lists of likely possibilities
-- The by-product of these mental heuristics is that we are biased at all times in proportion to the number of heuristics we use.
+- The by-product of these mental heuristics is that we are biased at all times in proportion to the number of heuristics we use
-- We are the sum of our biases.
+- We are the sum of our biases

 ## On Biases
 - We tend to favor the beautiful
 - We tend to see what we expect to see
+- Some biases are dangerous to other humans, in a major or minor way, immediately or over time
 - Like behavior and habits, these can be changed but it requires a lot of energy

-## On Logic
-- Most questions have no answer (asking them anyway is sometimes entertaining, but nothing else)
-- Logic is a helpful tool, but has flaws and can't be relied on entirely
+- Many biases are crucial for people to change if society/the world is to advance

 ## On The Future Of Earth (2100)
 - Global warming is real and will continue to cause big problems